qhuang62/fanny-hydro-decoder/README.md

 ![Illustration Aurora and hydrology decoders](aurora_decoders.png)

 ## Code requirements
 You need to install the [aurora](https://microsoft.github.io/aurora/usage.html) package.
 There is no additional requirements for this repository.
+This repository builds on aurora code from Dec 22, 2024. the new functionalities are added in [aurora_lite.py](aurora/model/aurora_lite.py) and [decoder_lite.py](aurora/model/decoder_lite.py).

 The notebook [Inference_decoders.ipynb ](Inference_decoders.ipynb) shows how to make predictions with the pretrained decoders.